shubhendukr/static/README.md

 # Jenkins Pipeline on AWS
 This repository contains 2 files:
-- index.html, a static web content
+- *index.html*, a static web content
-- Jenkinsfile, contains pipleine configurations to build stages on Jenkins
+- *Jenkinsfile*, contains pipleine configurations to build stages on Jenkins

 This repository is a part of **Udacity's Cloud DevOps Nanodegree** project.